mdfw/PubNubDucks/WORKSHOP-BLOG.md

 If you reload the browser, nothing will have changed.
 We need to add a listener.
 ![Boring screen](workshop-images/basic-chat-no-code.png)

-> It is possible to publish a message to the PubNub service for other subscribers to receive without setting up listeners or subscribing.
+> It is possible to publish a message to the PubNub network for other subscribers to receive without setting up listeners or subscribing.
 Publishing and subscribing are [separate activities](https://www.pubnub.com/developers/tech/key-concepts/publish-subscribe/?devrel_gh=pubnubducks_basic) that are not necessarily intertwined.
 In fact, in a future chapter of our workshop, we will allow an IoT device to *only* subscribe to a channel and another device to *only* publish to a channel.
 However, for our chat demo, we want to have both.
 So, we do not show the publishing functions until we've connected to PubNub and subscribed to the right channel.

-## Add a listener
+## Add a Listener
 When a duck in our pirate duck network sends a message to a channel we have subscribed to, PubNub will push that to us.
 We need to handle that message and any [network status events](https://www.pubnub.com/docs/web-javascript/pubnub-network-lifecycle?devrel_gh=pubnubducks_basic).
 We will add a listener object to manage that for us.

 _Replace:_